-6. Decides to conduct a mid-term evaluation of the implementation plan and capacity-building action plan in conjunction with the fifth assessment and review. , , , Annex I
+11 Requests the Liaison Group on the Cartagena Protocol on Biosafety and the Compliance Committee, as appropriate, working in a complementary and non-duplicative manner, to contribute to the mid-term evaluation of the Implementation Plan and Capacity-building Action Plan, and to submit its conclusions for consideration by the Subsidiary Body on Implementation;

+12. Requests the Subsidiary Body on Implementation at its [5]th meeting to consider the information provided and conclusions reached by the Liaison Group and the Compliance Committee, and to submit its findings and recommendations to the Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol at its [X]th meeting with a view to facilitating the mid-term evaluation of the Implementation Plan Capacity-building Action Plan.

+Annex I

-IMPLEMENTATION PLAN FOR THE CARTAGENA PROTOCOL AND CAPACITY-BUILDING ACTION PLAN (2021-2030)
+IMPLEMENTATION PLAN FOR THE CARTAGENA PROTOCOL

-I. PURPOSE OF THE IMPLEMENTATION PLAN AND THE CAPACITY-BUILDING ACTION PLAN
+I. PURPOSE OF THE IMPLEMENTATION PLAN

 1. The Implementation Plan has been developed as a framework of broad desirable achievements and accomplishments to help guide Parties in their implementation of the Protocol and measure progress in this regard for the period 2021-2030.

-2. The purpose of the Capacity-building Action Plan is to facilitate the development and strengthening of the capacities of Parties to implement the Protocol by: (a) identifying key areas for capacity-building related to the different goals of the Implementation Plan; (b) facilitating the engagement of partners, including donors; (c) fostering a coherent and coordinated approach to capacity-building for the implementation of the Protocol; and (d) promoting regional and international cooperation and coordination.
-The Capacity-building Action Plan covers the same period as the Implementation Plan, from 2021 to 2030.
+2. The Implementation Plan is complemented by the Capacity-building Action Plan with the purpose to facilitate the development and strengthening of the capacities of Parties to implement the Protocol.
+The Capacity building Action Plan covers the same period as the Implementation Plan, from 2021 to 2030.

 3. The Implementation Plan is directed primarily at Parties.
-Nonetheless, it is recognized that non-Parties and stakeholders from different sectors, organizations, indigenous peoples and local communities and donors can support the implementation of the Protocol and the undertaking of capacity-building activities, including those outlined in the Capacity-building Action Plan.
+Nonetheless, it is recognized that non-Parties and stakeholders from different sectors, organizations, indigenous peoples and local communities and donors can support the implementation of the Protocol.

 II.
-LINKAGE WITH THE POST-2020 GLOBAL BIODIVERSITY FRAMEWORK THE LONG-TERM STRATEGIC FRAMEWORK FOR CAPACITY-BUILDING FOR THE CONVENTION AND ITS PROTOCOLS AND THE 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT
+LINKAGE WITH THE POST-2020 GLOBAL BIODIVERSITY FRAMEWORK AND THE 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT

 4. The Implementation Plan is anchored in and complementary to the post-2020 global biodiversity framework, as its goals, objectives and outcomes contribute to achieving the framework’s 2050 vision — “By 2050, biodiversity is valued, conserved, restored and wisely used, maintaining ecosystem services, sustaining a healthy planet and delivering benefits essential for all people” — and its mission — “To take urgent action across society to put biodiversity on a path to recovery for the benefit of planet and people”.
 The Implementation Plan is intended to facilitate the implementation of the Cartagena Protocol and is addressed to Parties to the Cartagena Protocol.
 The Implementation Plan can also support and guide Parties in meeting goals and targets relevant to biosafety within the post-2020 global biodiversity framework.